Friendly and energetic mix-breed!

 - Skin allergies

-They have a naturally curious and energetic personality, so they often make great companions for children or adults with active lifestyles.
+They have naturally curious and energetic personalities, so they often make great companions for children or adults with active lifestyles.
 They require a considerable amount of exercise, and they should be given plenty of toys and puzzles when at home so that they do not become bored or restless.